University Hospitals Samaritan Medical Center

 Fund Raising.
 We may contact you to donate to a fund raising effort for or on our behalf.
-You have the right to "opt-out" of receiving fund raising materials/communications and may do so by sending your name and address to Marketing & Public Relations, Samaritan Regional Health System, 1025 Center Street, Ashland, OH 44805, together with a statement that you do not wish to receive fund raising materials or communications from us.
+You have the right to "opt-out" of receiving fund raising materials/communications and may do so by sending your name and address to Communications/Development, UH Samaritan Medical Center, 1025 Center Street, Ashland, OH 44805, together with a statement that you do not wish to receive fund raising materials or communications from us.

 Appointments and Services.
 We may contact you to provide appointment reminders or test results.
 You have the right to request, and we will accommodate reasonable requests by you, to receive communications regarding your protected health information from us by alternative means or at alternative locations.
 For instance, if you wish appointment reminders to not be left on voice mail or sent to a particular address, we will accommodate reasonable requests.
 You may request such confidential communication in writing at the time of registration.

 Research.
 In limited circumstances, we may use and disclose your personal health information for research purposes.
 For example, a research organization may wish to compare outcomes of all patients that received a particular drug and will need to review a series of medical records.
 In all cases where your specific authorization has not been obtained, your privacy will be protected by strict confidentiality requirements applied by our Institutional Review Board or Privacy Board which oversees the research or representation of the researchers that limit their use and disclosure of patient information.